bmatsuo/iptables-base/README.markdown

 ##Contents

-This repository contains a script to create a set of iptables rules, `etc/iptables.rules` for use with `iptables-restore`.
-For comparison, there is a shell script `iptables-init.sh` which performs the same initialization.
+This table contains a base iptables configuration, `etc/iptables.rules` for use with `iptables-restore`.
+For comparison there is a shell script, `iptables-init.sh`.
+This script generated the configurations, although either can be used to initialize a firewall.

 ##Usage